 WP Engine

-The results speak for themselves – WP Engine takes a commanding lead when it comes to performance.
-Bluehost, on the other hand, drops the ball dramatically, even when you take into consideration the disparity in prices between both hosts.
+We also run this test on a monthly basis and update the results above via a shortcode mechanism.
+In other words, what you’re seeing is the latest data.
+Generally speaking, WP Engine usually has a commanding lead when it comes to performance.
+Bluehost, on the other hand, doesn’t perform quite as well, even when you take into consideration the disparity in prices between both hosts.

 As a rule of thumb, you don’t want websites to take over two seconds to load, regardless of their complexity.
-The test websites we set up were incredibly straightforward, so they shouldn’t take up to five seconds to load under any circumstance.
+The test websites we set up were incredibly straightforward.
+They shouldn’t take up to five seconds to load under any circumstances.

 Aside from loading times, you also want to make sure your web host’s uptime is as close to perfect as possible.
-In this area, both Bluehost and WP Engine scored 100% (seen at the bottom and near the top of the following list):
+In this area, both Bluehost and WP Engine generally do really well.
+You can see their uptime for the previous three months below (we update this on a monthly basis as well):

 Who offers better customer support?